pudly/schmopera-hugo/content/articles/what-i-learned-about-money-from-enrico-caruso.md

 date = "2016-12-12T20:04:00+00:00"
 lastmod = "2016-12-13T12:47:00+00:00"
 publishDate = "2016-12-13T12:47:00+00:00"
-short_description = "The voice in my head wants me to be a brilliant actor, an incredible singer, the best blogger, a life changing financial planner, and everyone's favourite friend.
+short_description = "The voice in my head wants me to be a brilliant actor, an incredible singer, the best blogger, a life changing financial planner, and everyone&#039;s favourite friend.
 I want all the things.
-You see… I'm not the kind of guy who can do just 'one thing'.
+You see… I&#039;m not the kind of guy who can do just &#039;one thing&#039;.
 I like having multiple focuses… focusi?
-And so I'm constantly in conflict with my want to do all of things, and my want to be great at all those things.
+And so I&#039;m constantly in conflict with my want to do all of things, and my want to be great at all those things.
 The smaller the focus, the larger the voice." slug = "what-i-learned-about-money-from-enrico-caruso" title = "What I learned about money from Enrico Caruso"
 +++